nixphix/he-cgi-python-fullstack-hiring-challenge/README.md

 ### Solution to Django-DRF API Question

-   1. To upload the csv place the data in `games-api/data` folder and run management command
+   1. To upload the csv place the data in `data` folder and run management command
       ```python
       python manage.py upload_csv <file_name>
       ```